RISE ON BOARDS

 New skills in governance, financials, fundraising, professional communications, and leadership

-An opportunity to create social change, impact organizational decision-making, and positively impact their community
+The opportunity to create social change, impact organizational decision-making, and positively impact community

-1:1 mentoring from senior professionals, who will invest in and support their personal leadership and career development journey
+1:1 mentoring from senior professionals, who will invest in and support your personal leadership and career development journey

 OUR IMPACT